Spending a week in the desert at Burning Man

-Watch this video I made back in 2008 about a very interesting event that takes place in the desert in Nevada.
-You can also listen to the commentary (with subtitles for the interviews) in French, Spanish, Italian, Portuguese, Irish and Esperanto.
+Back in 2008, I made a video about a very interesting event that takes place in the desert in Nevada, which you can view at the bottom of this post (you can also listen to the commentary, with subtitles for the interviews, in French, Spanish, Italian, Portuguese, Irish and Esperanto.)

 9 days away from civilisation